 Early Life and Education

-Mortimer Benjamin Zuckerman was born on June 4, 1937, in Montreal, Canada.
-His parents owned a tobacco and candy store.
-Zuckerman attended McGill University at the age of 16, earning a BA in 1957 and a BCL in 1961.
-He then pursued an MBA at the Wharton School of the University of Pennsylvania, graduating with honors.
-He later obtained an LLM from Harvard Law School.
+Mortimer Benjamin Zuckerman was born on June 4, 1937, in Montreal, Quebec, Canada.
+His parents were Jewish immigrants who owned a tobacco and candy store.
+He attended McGill University at 16, earning a B.A. in 1957 and a B.C.L. in 1961.
+He then pursued an MBA at the Wharton School of the University of Pennsylvania, earning it with distinction, and an LL.M. from Harvard University.

 Rise to Success